 Recently, I’ve been running about 20-30 miles a week.
 Staying fit while training can be rewarded, and you don’t need to have an all or nothing mentality all of the time!
 I’m not training for anything and depending on my schedule, many of my miles are indoors.
 This week when I have the most time, of course, it’s been over 90 degrees most days.
-That is fine, I’m not a pace oriented person and the only time I’ve charged my Garmin in the last few months was for hiking.
+That is fine, I’m not a pace oriented person, and the only time I’ve charged my GPS watch in the last few months was for hiking.

-Thinking out loud, I’ve been running for just about 6 years now.
+I’ve been running for just about a decade now.
 Usually, you can find me training for something, racing a few times a month, or injured.
 Right now, I’m doing none of those things.
 I rarely just take “me” time, and I never burned out until April.
 You can still stay fit while not training, and not everything needs to have “an end goal.”

 Most weeks, though, I’m just busy.
-As a blogger, it can be tough to find: “stuff to talk about” when you are working for most of the time.
+As a blogger, it can be tough to find: “stuff to talk about” which led me to how you can stay fit while not training.

-What I have been trying to do is get about 30 minutes of exercise in most days of the week.
-Whether that is running, going to a class, or just taking a walk with my husband, I want to get some sort of fitness in!
+I’ve been getting roughly 30 minutes of exercise in most days.
+Whether that is running, going to a class, or just taking a walk, I want to get some sort of fitness in!

-As athletes we often feel as though we have to be “hardcore training” or doing absolutely nothing and resting.
-I’m all for rest days, and I believe resting in general is undervalued but it doesn’t have to be the all or noting concept.
+As athletes, we often feel as though we have to be “hardcore training” or doing absolutely nothing and resting.
+I’m all for rest days, and I believe resting, in general, is undervalued but it doesn’t have to be the all or nothing concept.

 Here are just a few things I’ve been trying to incorporate into my week while attempting to stay fit while not training:

 - Planning Ahead: Right now, I don’t always know what will pop up in my day or even week.
 I can plan ahead and know at least on weekends, I can get a longer run or activity in.

 - Staying Flexible: As I mentioned, I don’t always know whether I’ll be able to have time to run until halfway through the day.
 I try to keep clean exercise gear in my car.
 If it means running inside, running on the AlterG treadmill, or running when it’s hot, that is fine.
 Staying fit while training is fun that way because you try new things.
 It’s also fine when there just isn’t enough time in the day.
 I try not to make that a habit but I don’t get bent out of shape when there isn’t time to workout.

 - Focus on Eating Better: Since I’m not running as much, eating better is a priority.
 When I do eat better, I feel as though I have more energy and can accomplish more too.
 Like fitness, it’s not all or nothing but I have been focus and prioritize on eating better.
-I’m not strict or counting calories but I try and grab an apple versus a bag of cookies.
-I’ll save the desserts for the diner.
+When you fuel l well, you feel better.

 Running and fitness doesn’t have to be all or nothing.
 You can still stay fit while not training and heck, enjoy it!
 You can stay active without training for anything.
-Don’t get me wrong, I look forward to being a little less busy and picking out a goal race, but that time isn’t now.
+Don’t get me wrong, I love training too but life is not an all or nothing mindset.